Catholic Church in the Faroe Islands: The Franciscan Sisters

-In 1931 two young priests, E. G. Boekenogen (Dutch) and Thomas King (Scottish), undertook the task of re-establishing a Catholic presence on the Faroes.
-In a house leased to the Franciscan sisters who came to the Faroes in 1931, a small church was consecrated on May 23 that same year.
-Among the first to visit this church were some old people who had in their youth attended Father Bauer's church.
+In 1931, two young priests — E. G. Boekenogen (Dutch) and Thomas King (Scottish) — undertook the task of re-establishing a Catholic presence on the Faroes.
+In a house leased to the Franciscan sisters (who had come to the Faroes in 1931), a small church was consecrated on 23 May 1931.
+Among the first to visit this church were some elderly people who had in their youth attended Father Bauer's church.

-The congregation soon outgrew the small church in Bringsnagøta, and together with the new school of St Francis, which the sisters had built, a new Church of Mary was consecrated on June 1, 1933.
+The congregation soon outgrew the small church in Bringsnagøta, and together with the new school of St Francis (which the sisters had built), a new Church of Mary was consecrated on 1 June 1933.

-The first sisters arrived on the Faroe Islands in April 1931, in response to an appeal made by Cardinal Van Rossum to help the Faroese people and to re-establish the presence of the Catholic Church on the islands.
+The first sisters had arrived on the Faroe Islands in April 1931, in response to an appeal made by Cardinal Van Rossum to help the Faroese people and to re-establish the presence of the Catholic Church on the islands.
 Over the years, they built up a school, a crèche, and a nursery, and served the needs of the small Catholic community which gradually formed.

 Today, there are approximately 240 Catholics of more than 20 nationalities in the Faroes.

 The Franciscan sisters of the Faroe Islands were known for their good works and tolerance.
 They organized an annual bazaar, using the proceeds to fund their school.
 They also worked to alleviate the needs of the hungry of the world.
 Some students of the school were taken in as foster children.
 Faroese teachers taught in Faroese, even though the sisters themselves were foreigners from across Europe.
 They learned the Faroese language and spoke with an accent, which was called the "Nun Accent."
 It never disappeared.
 They also taught their students about the Bible, prayer and the basics of Christianity, although they were unable to teach the Catholic faith.
 Their lifestyle of tolerance served as a model for many Faroese people.